enggelin/arsampler/README.md

 In this test plan, we will try several scenarios of combination pair of target-proposal densities.

-### Test 1: Proposal densities with Acceptance rate: 1, Suggested minimum c: NA, and Empirical expected value of target distribution $`\approx`$ its mean
+### Test 1: Proposal densities with Acceptance rate: 1, Suggested minimum c: NA, and Empirical expected value of target distribution $\approx$ its mean

 The package has several pre-defined probability densities for user to use.
 They are: `normal`, `uniform`, `gamma`, `beta`, and `exponential`.